ashleychontos/pySYD/docs/quickstart.rst

 from the command line
 #####################

+For purposes of this example, we will assume that we do not know anything about the star or its properties.
+I say this because typically we can provide optional inputs that can save time and bypass some of the unnecessary steps (in many different ways) but we won't here so it can estimate the properties on its own.

 When using ``pySYD`` via command line, I would use something similar to that shown below:

 .. code-block::